StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/hot-restore/restore-hot-backup-standalone-server.md

 ## Step 4: Start TheHive and verify

-Now that all data components have been restored, we're going to start TheHive and verify that everything works as expected.
+Now that all data components have been restored, start TheHive and verify that everything works as expected.

 1. Start TheHive.